StormEkholm/time-registration/README.md

 If all fields are filled in correctly, a creation of the registration is now possible, and the employee can click the save button at the bottom.

+### Comments
+This project was created for a buisness for use internally.
+Security is a consern in this project and for that reason all database information has been removed from the code contained in this repository.
+This means that the project can not be downloaded and displayed live, this is merely for demonstration of work done.